NHL uniform: Adidas ADIZERO (2017–2024)

 In September 2015, the NHL and Adidas, Reebok's then-parent company, announced plans for Adidas to begin manufacturing official NHL jerseys starting in the 2017–18 season.
 All jerseys are owned by the NHL.
 On June 20, 2017, the NHL unveiled new ADIZERO sweaters for each of the 31 teams, including the first uniform for the league's newest team, the Vegas Golden Knights.
 The new sweaters are advertised as being lighter, cooler, and stronger than previous jerseys.
 Due to the change, there were no third "alternate" jerseys for any NHL teams for the 2017–18 season.
 When the third jersey program resumed the next season, teams were given the option of wearing either one-off "Heritage" uniforms (normally throwback designs of past sweaters), full-time third jerseys, or either a combination (as is the case for the "Heritage" third jerseys worn by the Arizona Coyotes, Calgary Flames, St. Louis Blues and Winnipeg Jets) or both sets.

 Beginning in the 2020–21 season, the NHL began partnering with Adidas to introduce the Reverse Retro program, where all 31 teams developed special uniforms combining traditional or throwback designs with new colour schemes.
 The introduction of the Reverse Retro jerseys (which were planned to be worn in specific rivalry matchups, a plan hindered by the realignment of divisions due to Covid-19) marks the first time in history that all 31 teams have at least three jerseys.
 For the 2022–23 season Reverse Retro designs made a return, including the newly added Seattle Kraken.

 In the 2021–22 season, Adidas introduced the Primegreen jerseys.
 The new line is intended to be more environmentally-friendly, being manufactured with a minimum of 50 percent of recycled materials.
 These jerseys will be used in-game and sold commercially.

 As of 2020, the NHL was the only one of the four major professional American sports leagues whose uniforms are not outfitted by Nike.

 It was reported on July 28, 2022, by ESPN's Greg Wyshynski that the Adidas would no longer supply jerseys for the NHL after the conclusion of the 2023–24 season.

 Fanatics (2024–present)

 On March 21, 2023, the NHL introduced Fanatics as the new supplier of sweaters starting in the 2024–25 season, after agreeing to a 10-year deal with the NHL.
+On August 19, 2026, the NHL announced a new Hometown Remix jersey series, which will be similar to the City Connect jerseys in MLB, celebrating the culture of the area the team are from.